-Image and Text contributed by Arati Rao, Mumbai
+Image and Narrative contributed by Arati Kumar Rao, Bengaluru

 According to N. Sivarama Sastry, “Prof. Hiriyanna lived a perfectly ordered and disciplined life.
 He often reminded me of Kant and the Philosopher’s Walk.
 He was simple to the verge of austerity.
 He dressed simply and everything about him was scrupulously neat and clean, he was correct and punctual, he promptly answered communications, kept all his engagements, and never made a promise which he could not fulfill.
 He was fastidious to a degree and a perfect artist in everything he did – from mending a pencil to writing a work.
 Though he did not spare himself, he was tolerant of those who could not come up to his exacting standards.
 He was in fact noted for his kindness and consideration and unfailing courtesy.
 He never denied help to any student or scholar.
 He was equally well known for his honesty and uprightness.
 He was exceedingly modest and his learning did not sit heavily on him.
 And beneath his modesty and humility he was keenly sensitive.”